Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Thermodynamics of heat conduction

 The simplest solution of this inequality is linear.
 For isotropic materials it is an isotropic expression, with a scalar coefficient, therefore

-This is called Fourier's law and $\lambda = \frac{\lambda_T }{T^2}$ is the Fourier heat conduction coefficient with $\lambda_T$ being a thermodynamic conduction coefficient.
-The second law requires $\lambda_T >0$, otherwise the entropy could decrease in closed systems as well.
+This is called Fourier's law, and $\lambda = \frac{\lambda_T }{T^2}$ is the Fourier heat conduction coefficient with $\lambda_T$ being a thermodynamic - Onsagerian - conduction coefficient.
+The second law requires $\lambda_T >0$, otherwise, the entropy could decrease in closed systems as well.
 Substituting the caloric equation of state, $T(e)$, and the Fourier law into the balance of internal energy, one obtains the parabolic Fourier heat equation:

-in which $c = \frac{d e}{dT}$ is the specific heat.
-In case of constant coefficients $\rho, c,\lambda$, particular initial-boundary value problems have a unique solution and also may be well-posed under suitable conditions \cite{Eva10b}.
-It is remarkable that in case of Neumann boundary conditions, from the zero temperature gradient follows that the heat flux is zero at the boundary, $\mathbf{q}_{bou}=0$.
+in which $c = \frac{\textrm{d} e}{\textrm{d}T}$ is the specific heat.
+In case of constant coefficients $\rho, c,\lambda$, { particular initial-boundary value problems have unique solution and also are well-posed \cite{Dib95b}.} It is remarkable that in the case of Neumann boundary conditions, from the zero temperature gradient follows that the heat flux is zero at the boundary, $\mathbf{q}_{bou}=0$.

-\subsubsection{Application Limits of the Fourier Equation}
+\subsubsection{Application limits of the Fourier equation}